ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 `Ruff`_ is a Python linter and code formatter written in Rust.
-It aims to be orders of magnitude faster than alternative tools while integrating more functionality behind a single, common interface.
+It aims to be orders of magnitude faster than alternative tools while integrating more features behind a single, common interface.
 Ruff can therefore be used to replace the previously preferred alternatives that were `Flake8`_ (natively re-implementing its popular plugins), `Black`_ and `isort`_.

-It is actively developed, used in major open-source projects, and offers the following features and advantages:
+It is actively developed, used in major open source projects, and offers the following features and advantages:

 - Can be installed via ``pip install ruff``